JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 {% capture markdown_content_block %}

 The Pi itself is a full fledged computer, with much more RAM and processing power than a [microcontroller](https://en.wikipedia.org/wiki/Microcontroller) like Arduinio.
 Thus, the Pi requires an Operating System (OS) for software to interface with its hardware.
-[Linux](https://en.wikipedia.org/wiki/Linux) is an free, open-source OS with a ton of varieties and [distributions](https://en.wikipedia.org/wiki/Linux_distribution), [Raspian](https://www.raspberrypi.org/downloads/raspbian/) is the one made specifically with the Pi in mind.
+[Linux](https://en.wikipedia.org/wiki/Linux) is a free, open-source OS with a variety of [distributions](https://en.wikipedia.org/wiki/Linux_distribution), each with their own flavors, abilities, and idiosyncrasies.
+[Raspian](https://www.raspberrypi.org/downloads/raspbian/) is the one made specifically with the Pi in mind.

 There are already a lot of great resources for installing an OS onto the Pi, and I don't think I can add much to that discussion.
 If your Pi did not come with an OS pre-installed (mine did) then follow the links below to get it up and running.